jeffboichuk/ice-marketing/15-review.md

 ## Objective {-}

-- To recap the semester and discuss possible futures for the discipline of marketing as well as the aggregate marketing system
+- To outline what you can expect from the final exam and review the core concepts we covered this semester